abyvinod/abyvinod.github.io/content/1 - setupPelican.md

 $ pelican-quickstart
 ~~~
 <!--
-# Should have worked, but will fail
+# Should have worked but will fail
 You will have to replace the == in the line number given in the error message
 with >=.
 See [this
 conversation](https://github.com/getpelican/pelican/issues/2043#issuecomment-268625132)